34 Gmail Task Management Statistics for Smarter Automation

 34. Task management software market projected to reach billions by 2034

-The market growth trajectory at 14.84% CAGR signals sustained investment in this category.
-AI-powered solutions that integrate with Gmail will capture significant market share.
+A market growing at 14.84% CAGR points to sustained investment in the category.
+AI-powered solutions that integrate with Gmail will pick up significant market share.

-The Model Context Protocol (MCP) enables this+that to connect with any API, providing flexibility to integrate with custom tools and emerging platforms as they develop.
+The Model Context Protocol (MCP) lets this+that connect through 18 built-in MCP servers plus any MCP-compatible tool, so there’s room to integrate with custom tools and new platforms as they come along.

 Frequently Asked Questions